w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to teach the learning outcomes:

 * Reflect with students on how visual aspects impact readability of the content.
-These include sufficient contrast ratios, fonts that are easy to read, content grouping, spacing, text alignment, as well as line height.
+These include sufficient contrast ratios, fonts that are easy to read, content grouping, spacing, text alignment, and others.
 * Demonstrate content with sufficient contrast ratios.
 Then demonstrate content which does not have sufficient contrast ratios.
 Emphasize how appropriate contrast ratios favor content readability.
 * Show examples of fonts that provide a good reading experience.
 Compare those with fonts that are more difficult to read and understand.
 * Demonstrate different approaches for grouping related content.
 These include defining the proximity of a heading to its related content, as well as defining appropriate spacing between the different content sections.